Stanford School

 The Calculation Policy is organised according to age stage expectations as set out in the National Curriculum.
 However it is vital that pupils are taught according to the stage that they are currently working at, being moved onto the next level as soon as they are ready, or are working at a lower stage until they are secure enough to move on.

-We are introducing a new Mathematics challenge aimed at developing quicker recall of the multiplication facts (times tables).
 The new National Curriculum from 2014 states that: ‘By the end of year 4, pupils should have memorised their multiplication tables up to and including the 12 multiplication table.’

 The new Key Stage 2 tests that came into place this year has an arithmetic test specifically on calculations.
-Therefore to ensure children are confident and prepared, learning tables’ facts plus recalling these quickly and accurately will give children a distinct advantage.
+Therefore to ensure children are confident and prepared, learning tables’ facts plus recalling these quickly and accurately will give children a distinct advantage

 FS and Y1- Counting on in steps of 2, 5 and 10